rackerlabs/support-how-to/content/cloud-servers/installing-mysql-server-on-ubuntu.md

 When applications connect to the database using the root user, they usually have more privileges than they need.
 You can that applications can use to connect to the new database.
 In the following example, a user named **demouser** is created.

-1. To creat a new user, run the following command in the `mysql` shell:
+1. To create a new user, run the following command in the `mysql` shell:

     INSERT INTO mysql.user (User,Host,Password)
     VALUES('demouser','localhost',PASSWORD('demopassword'));